GCC15/tcp-chatroom/protocol/SCRP.md

-This is the specification of SCRP (Stupid Chat Room Protocol), a lightweight application-layer communication protocol used in the project tcp-chatroom developed by Zhang NS.
+This is the specification of SCRP (Stupid Chat Room Protocol), a lightweight application-layer communication protocol used in the project tcp-chatroom developed by Zhang NS and Zifan Li.

-Author: Zhang NS
+Author: Zhang NS and Zifan Li

 Revision: 0.0.1